facebook/lexical/packages/lexical-website/docs/intro.md

 ### Reading and Updating Editor State

 When you want to read and/or update the Lexical node tree, you must do it via `editor.update(() => {...})`.
-You may also do read-only operations with the editor state via `editor.getEditorState().read(() => {...})`.
+You may also do read-only operations with the editor state via `editor.getEditorState().read(() => {...})` or `editor.read(() => {...})`.
 The closure passed to the update or read call is important, and must be synchronous.
 It's the only place where you have full "lexical" context of the active editor state, and providing you with access to the Editor State's node tree.
-We promote using the convention of using `$` prefixed functions
-(such as `$getRoot()`) to convey that these functions must be called in this context.
+We promote using the convention of using `$` prefixed functions (such as `$getRoot()`) to convey that these functions must be called in this context.
 Attempting to use them outside of a read or update will trigger a runtime error.

 For those familiar with React Hooks, you can think of these $functions as having similar functionality:
 | *Feature* | React Hooks | Lexical $functions |